Skip to Content

 What is Content Depth?

-Content depth has been a major rankings factor since at least 2010 when Google’s MayDay update started penalizing articles for being too thin.
-However, it’s starting to play a more significant role in rankings effectiveness.
+Semantic SEO involves optimizing content to be more meaningful and contextually relevant to search engines, focusing on the intent behind user queries rather than just keywords.
+Content depth has been a major ranking factor since at least 2010 when Google’s MayDay update started penalizing articles for being too thin.
+However, it’s starting to play a more significant role in ranking effectiveness.

 Article length alone is not enough for ‘depth’ to occur.
-Successful depth requires including a host of subjects that are carefully selected.
-These must be selected in terms of relevance and user interest, lending far higher relevance efficiency (aka more rankings juice per word).
+Successful depth requires including a host of subtopics that are topically relevant.
+These must be selected in terms of relevance and user interest, lending far higher relevance efficiency.

 Leaving Keywords Behind

-The use of only several keywords is also often far too narrow to serve a more specific user content match.
+This approach to using several keywords is often far too narrow to serve a more specific user content match

 ‘Thin’ content leads to poor domain authority.
 It disconnects content from the user experience, and thus from the richly clustered website content architecture that many users (and Google’s algorithm) tend to reward.

-When was the last time you read an article and were satisfied because it met your desired keyword count?
+When was the last time you read an article and were satisfied because it repeated the same keyword over and over again?
 Most likely, never.
-To a reader, the inclusion of keyword is seldom useful, aside from being an indicator of initial interest.
+To a reader, the inclusion of keywords is seldom useful, aside from being an indicator of initial interest.

 The Value of Deep Content

 In-depth content is designed to meet a reader’s needs with expert knowledge on a variety of related subjects around a focus topic.
-This is precisely why Google has made updates to its algorithm to reward genuine efforts at providing a depth of knowledge, and why it started punishing editorial attempts at optimization made more or less disingenuously (i.e. with disregard for the reader interests).
+This is precisely why Google has made updates to its algorithm to reward genuine efforts at providing a depth of knowledge.
+It also started to punish optimization made more or less disingenuously (i.e. with disregard for the readers’ interests).

 Note that there is nothing wrong with optimizing content from a technical standpoint.
 We’re talking about factors like site structure, speed, and crawling visibility.
 These are legitimate and useful ‘edges.’
 However, there’s no point in spending resources to optimize content that lacks enough meat and bones to hold a reader’s interest.
 That said, it is important to minimize harmful optimization footprints because this can cause penalties.

-Most content planners working today understand that a healthy cadence of quality content is the key factor in bringing organic traffic to a website, and thus one of the primary sources of revenue growth from sales and marketing perspective.
+Most content planners working today understand that a healthy cadence of quality content is the secret in bringing organic traffic to a website, and thus one of the primary sources of revenue growth from a sales and marketing perspective.
 This requires meeting many content imperatives and keeping your content knowledge up to date.

 However, planners face a challenge in getting a quick, reliable depth of knowledge upon which to base their content formulation, i.e., something a writer can execute on without first needing to do tons of inefficient manual research (which often requires unavailable in-house SEO knowledge as well as deep subject matter expertise).